How can we help?

-- DMS is durable and it updates itself but more components always means more management and maintenance cost (+installment and the hardware cost).
+- DMS is durable and it updates itself but more components always mean more management and maintenance cost (+installment and the hardware cost).

 Common use case

-Imagine you have a shop with 300 screens and all of them should play a video in synchronously.
+Imagine you have a shop with 300 screens and all of them should play a video synchronously.
 This means if you want to change the video all the 300 devices have to download it.
-On a 10Mbit/s internet a 4k video (let’s say 3GB) would take about 50 minutes to download.
+On a 10Mbit/s internet, a 4k video (let’s say 3GB) would take about 50 minutes to download.
 Now multiply it with 300.
-Our solution to this problem is to put a DMS inside the shops network and connect all the devices to it.
+Our solution to this problem is to put a DMS inside the shop’s network and connect all the devices to it.
 The DMS will start to download the video the moment you upload it to the master server.
-After the download is complete and the new video is assigned to the devices the DMS will trigger the content change and let the devices to download it inside a local network.
-This method will be much more efficient though the speed still depends on the network capabilities.
+After the download is complete and the new video is assigned to the devices the DMS will trigger the content change and let the devices download it inside a local network.
+This method will be much more efficient through the speed still depends on the network capabilities.